“Mommy, Mommy!!! There’s a monster in the closet!”

 “When I was your age, I’d get scared too.
 At night, it would help me to say, “I am safe.
 I am in my bed, and my mom and dad are right down the hall in their bed”.

 “I remember when I was scared of monsters in my room.
 It helped when Grandma and I drew pictures of my fear together.
-Do you want to draw about the monsters?”
+Do you want to draw out the monsters?”

 Tip 4: Consider Possible Solutions

-Finally, we want to collaborate with our children and provide them with tools to help reduce their fear and rest easy.
+Finally, we want to collaborate with our children and provide them with tools to help reduce their fear so they can rest.

 Key Takeaways

-1. “Monster spray” may not be effective for children’s fear of monsters, as it might imply that monsters are real and the spray is merely keeping them at bay.
+- “Monster spray” isn’t the most effective approach for children’s fear of monsters, because it implies that monsters are real and the spray is merely keeping them at bay.

-2. An ideal approach to tackling children’s fears is to fully accept it, assure them it’s okay to be scared, and encourage them to talk about it.
+- Support a child through their fear by fully accepting it, assuring them it’s okay to be scared, and encouraging them to talk about it.

-7. The key to making children feel safe isn’t a special spray or tool, but our loving and understanding presence.
+- The key to making children feel safe isn’t a special spray or tool, but our loving and understanding presence, connection,b and relationship.